munificent/game-programming-patterns/book/subclass-sandbox.markdown

 provided by the base class and others are accessed directly from the outside system that defines it.
 The more operations you provide, the less coupled subclasses are to outside systems, but the *more* coupled the base class is.
-It removes coupling from the derived classes, but only by pushing that up to the base class itself.
+It removes coupling from the derived classes, but it does so by pushing that up to the base class itself.

 That's a win if you have a bunch of derived classes that were all coupled to some outside system.
-By moving that up into a provided operation, you've centralized that coupling into one place: the base class.
+By moving the coupling up into a provided operation, you've centralized that coupling into one place: the base class.
 But the more you do this, the bigger and harder to maintain that one class becomes.

-So where to draw the line?
-Here's a few rules of thumb:
+So where should you draw the line?
+Here are a few rules of thumb:

  *  If a provided operation is only used by one or a few subclasses, you don't get a lot of bang for your buck.
 You're adding complexity to the base class, which affects everyone, but only a couple of classes benefit.

-    This may be worth it for making the operation consistent with other provided operations, or it may be simpler and cleaner just to let those special case subclasses call out to the external systems directly.
+    This may be worth it to make the operation consistent with other provided operations, or it may be simpler and cleaner to let those special case subclasses call out to the external systems directly.

  *  When you call a method in some other corner of the game, it's less intrusive